 Traveling can be stressful enough without having to worry about leaving your dog behind or whether they will be welcome if they come with you.
 Instead of stressing out about it, take some extra time to research and plan a dog-friendly trip.
 If you’re headed to Michigan, start your research with this Michigan dog-friendly travel guide.

-5 Dog-Friendly Attractions in Michigan
+5 Dog-Friendly Activities in Michigan

 While you’re traveling around, you want to make sure there are plenty of things you and your dog can enjoy together.
-Depending on where your travels take you, you might be able to include some of these dog-friendly attractions in your trip itinerary:
+Depending on where your travels take you, you might be able to include some of these dog-friendly activities in your trip itinerary:

 1. Lake Michigan Beach

 If your travels take you near Glen Arbor and especially the Sleeping Bear Dunes, be sure to set some time aside for Lake Michigan Beach.
 The beach and the water are beautiful and dogs are welcome on the east end of the beach.
 It’s the perfect place to stop if you and your dog both love to play in the sand and the water!

 Located in Portage is the Portage Creek Bicentennial Park Trail, which is also referred to as Celery Flats.
 This multi-use trail is paved and runs alongside Portage Creek.
 Plus, it’s dog-friendly!